Novak Djokovic: 2022: Australian Open controversy

 Djokovic was set to start his 2022 season at the ATP Cup in Sydney but withdrew.
 To compete in the Australian Open, players were required to be vaccinated against COVID-19 or have a medical exemption.
 Djokovic received an exemption from Tennis Australia and the Department of Health (Victoria), citing a positive COVID-19 test on 16 December 2021.

 He was granted a visa on 18 November 2021 and arrived in Melbourne on 5 January, but was detained by the Australian Border Force for failing to meet entry requirements for unvaccinated travellers.
 Djokovic later admitted an error in his travel declaration form, as he had been in Spain shortly before arriving.
 His visa was cancelled, and he was held in a detention hotel pending appeal.

-On 10 January, the Federal Circuit and Family Court of Australia ruled in Djokovic's favour, ordering his release and noting that he was denied enough time to consult with lawyers and tennis officials before his interview.
+On 10 January, the Federal Circuit and Family Court of Australia ruled in Djokovic's favour, ordering his release and noting that he was denied sufficient time to consult with lawyers and tennis officials before his interview.

-However, on 14 January, Alex Hawke, the Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs, cancelled Djokovic's visa again under the Migration Act 1958, citing public health and order concerns.
+However, on 14 January, Alex Hawke, the Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs, cancelled Djokovic's visa again under the Migration Act 1958, citing concerns for public health and order.
 The Federal Court of Australia upheld the decision, and Djokovic was deported on 16 January.